Lê Hiền Minh: Five Questions (2019—)

 Five Questions is an ongoing series of interactive works that pair sculpture and text.
-In it, Minh asks a set of five simple questions about women: Who is woman?
-What is woman?
-Where is woman?
-When is woman?
-Why is woman?
+In it, Minh asks a set of five simple questions about women: Who is Woman?
+What is Woman?
+Where is Woman?
+Why is Woman?
+When is Woman?
 "Writing - in the form of questions - is a way for Hiền Minh to avoid manipulating the viewer’s reading, understanding and perception of the work.
 Instead of forcing ideas, questions help to expand the thought process."
 People are invited to interact with the work by writing their answers to these questions and placing them within or upon the sculpture.
 "In order to ‘extend’ sculpture (from a fixed, finished mass, to a more continuous process), writing - especially in the form of questions - helps to create a power- neutral space.
 There, Hiền Minh hands the power (to create) to the audience.
 As long as the questions continue to provoke them, and they continue to interact by providing answers, the work will change shape and live on."
 The first in the series was The States of Mind (2019) which contains five large female statues in five different poses, and was installed at a historical site and a Buddhist temple named Myorakuji in Fukuoka, Japan.
 The second in the series was The Invisibility of Female Labour (2020), and was shown at the Spinnerei in Leipzig, Germany in which she focused on the subject of female labour and the inequality system between male and female workers.
 The third and most recent in this series is The Gods of Expectation: Divine Cycle, Devine Constant, Devine Source no.1 (2021).
 With this installation, Minh used "magnificent figures of goddesses from multiple indigenous beliefs" such as Đạo Mẫu, a folk religion believed to have originated from matriarchy of ancient Vietnam, to amalgamate with home appliances are "provoking, while also acknowledging, the strength of women in their seeming invisibility" and "challenges our collective understanding of monumentality and femininity, whilst persistently criticizing the social/gender hierarchy deeply embedded in all aspects of life – both traditional and contemporary – in Vietnam".